-Environment Control of the Control o Community Priority Intended public value outcome or impact EN5 - Providing facilities that are Improved facilities assist with retaining and attracting more well-built and well-maintained. people to active recreation with flow-on health and social benefits, and potential for increased club revenues.
+Environment Community Priority Intended public value outcome or impact EN5 - Providing facilities that are Improved facilities assist with retaining and attracting more well-built and well-maintained.
+It and well-maintained. people to active recreation with flow-on health and social benefits, and potential for increased club revenues.